dynamicalsystemslaboratory/firearm-ownership/README.md

 The datasets and codes presented herein, replicate the results reported in <insert citation upon acceptance/publication>.
+All analyses were made in Matlab version R2020_a.

+# spatial-model
-The files under "spatial-model" use raw data to calibrate a spatial econometric model that estimates state-level firearm ownership every month between January 2000 and October 2019, based on the count of background checks and number of suicides committed with firearms.
+The files under "spatial-model" use raw data to calibrate spatial econometric models that estimate state-level firearm ownership every month between January 2000 and October 2019, based on the count of background checks and number of suicides committed with firearms.

+# causal-analysis
+The files under "causal-analysis" implement transfer entropy analysis to infer causal relationships between three variables at a time.

+# datasets
 The "datasets" folder contains the model's output for firearm ownership, the processed output following seasonal adjustment and linear detrending, and additional data sets that are pertinent for replication of the study.

-The files under "causal-analysis" implement transfer entropy analysis to infer causal relationships between three variables at a time.

-Analyses were made in Matlab version R2020_a.